How to account for sovereign central-bank money

 T-accounts representing the transition from bankmoney to sovereign money >

-• Uli Kortsch (The Monetary Trust Initiative) and Jamie Walton (American Monetary Institute) on > Public Money Accounting Principles in the US.
+• Uli Kortsch (The Monetary Trust Initiative) and Jamie Walton (American Monetary Institute) on > Public Money Accounting Principles in the U.S.